 Dental Decay Explained:

 Dental decay, or caries, is the major cause of toothaches, so what exactly is it?
-It’s a behavioural condition brought about by bacteria in the presence of sugar.
+It’s a behavioral condition brought about by bacteria in the presence of sugar.
 In simpler words, bacteria present on our tooth surfaces produce substances damaging to our teeth every time we eat sugars.
 The damage is minimal each time, but accumulated over months and years, they turn into the cavities (holes) in our teeth.

 Early decay is painless and often only detectable by your dentist.
 During the checkup, your dentist will look at the tooth surfaces, and sometimes take x-rays to help detect caries.
 Although painless in early stages, if they’re left to propagate, caries can cause pretty nasty toothaches later on.
 Treating early caries help to prevent such situations from happening.